JJBairdy/stratus/README.md

 ### Behind the Project

-Stratus is just a bunch of regexes that look for word indicators or strings that would suugest a technique from Mitre's ATT&CK framework is being described.
+Stratus is just a bunch of regexes that look for word indicators or strings that would sugest a technique from Mitre's ATT&CK framework is being described.
 It looks for matches on a web page and highlights them in text (in Yellow for a word match and Blue for a string/sentence match).
 The popup provides an overview of techniques.

 Regexes for Malware and Actor Groups is also included!